ussnik209/FilmManager/Documents/Test Plan.md

 ### Tested Non-Functional Requirements

-1. Display information about the film
+1. Display information about the film readable

 2. The application must respond to any user action